 This year’s dry conditions have left some livestock producers looking for more feed.

-Regional Livestock Specialist Sarah Sommerfeld says with some shortages of perennial forages producers are looking at other options.
+Regional Livestock and Feed Specialist, Leah Clark says with some shortages of perennial forages producers are looking at other options.

-She says it's even more important this year to do a feed test and analysis so producers know what they have to work with to meet the needs of that bred cow.
+She says it’s even more important for producers to do a feed test this year so they know what they have to work with to meet the needs of that bred cow.

 She says depending on the feed test results producers may need to look at increasing rations or supplements to ensure the animal’s nutrient requirements are met over the winter.

-Producers interested in how to conduct or what to look for in forage or water tests can contact their Regional Livestock Specialist for more information.
+Producers interested in how to conduct or what to look for in forage or water tests can contact their Regional Livestock and Feed Specialist for more information.